Eyescale/Consensus/Release/Version-WIP/Examples/4_Yak/README.txt

 			  any of r's subscribers a successor starting at finish frame . input event test failed

-	Note that the only reason why the relationship instances of the type ( r, s )  are created as dotted - e.g. do .( %|, s ) - is for optimizing e.g. in .( ., s )
+	Note that the only reason for the relationship instances of the type ( r, s ) to be dotted - e.g. do .( %|, s ) - is for optimizing e.g. in .( ., s )

-	In fact the example yak.proper features an implementation where this optimization is not used.
+	The difference between yak.proper and yak.story is that the latter uses the schema thread instead of the schema instance to establish connections, e.g. do .( ((schema,position),frame), r )		// yak.story vs. do ( ((schema,position),frame) | ( %|,r) )	// yak.proper

+	Again, for optimization purpose.

 Notes
 1. a Schema position, being sub-literal, may be shared among multiple Schemas